ibm-cloud-docs/account/enterprises.md

 * A single place to manage payment methods, so you can update once for all accounts

 Learn more in [Centrally manage billing and usage with enterprises](/docs/billing-usage?topic=billing-usage-enterprise).

+## Enterprise support
+{: #enterprise-support-model}

+The level of support that is assigned to an {{site.data.keyword.Bluemix_notm}} enterprise defaults to the highest support plan within the enterprise.
+All child accounts within the enterprise also default to the highest support plan.
+For more information about the support experience, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans#support_level_enterprise).

 ## Resource management
 {: #enterprise-resources}